Warburg: History

-Prehistory
+Early history

 In the 4th millennium BC, there was a megalith culture in the Warburg area.

-Protohistory

 In the 1st century AD, there were Germanic settlers south of the Desenberg.

 Middle Ages

 In the 8th century, there was a Saxon noble seat west of the town.
 In the 8th and 9th centuries came the Christianization of the Saxons in the Diemel area.

 The name Warburg was first mentioned in a document sometime around 1010, although archaeological finds have established that there were already people living in what is now Warburg by protohistoric times.
 The first definite documentary mention came in 1036.

 In the 11th century there was on the Warburger Burgberg ("Castle Mountain") the "Wartburg", under whose protection people came and settled.
 The castle was at first owned by Count Dodiko, whose estate, according to documents, passed in 1020 to the Bishop of Paderborn when the Count's only son met his end in an accident.
 Eventually, sometime between 1021 and 1033, the Emperor further granted to the bishop the Count's rights.
 About 1180, the Old Town was granted town rights.

 From the castle hill, there was a good view over the Diemel Valley, such that a close watch could be kept on the ford that merchants had to cross going to Warburg and Paderborn.
 This ford on the Diemel was a crossroads of several ancient commercial roads and was crucial in the town's development into a central place.
 The Warburg New Town was founded in 1228–29 by Bernhard IV. zur Lippe, Bishop of Paderborn, to bolster his political position in the Diemel area against encroachment by the Bishop of Cologne.
 About 1239, the New Town had been built into a complete town in its own right, and the townsfolk there had full civil rights after the Dortmund and Marsberg models.
 In 1260, the New Town was granted the right to build a town wall, not only against armies from afar, but even – expressly – against the Old Town.

 In 1364, both the Old Town and the New Town became members of the Hanseatic League.
 By 1436, they had forgotten their differences, uniting that year into one town.